WebAssembly/spec/proposals/function-references/Overview.md

 * Add an instruction `call_ref` for calling a function through a `ref $t`

 * Refine the instruction `ref.func $f` to return a typed function reference

-* Optionally add an instruction `func.bind` to create a closure

 * Add a block instruction `let (local t*) ... end` for introducing locals with block scope, in order to handle reference types without default initialisation values